 5. Train Your Employees

 Employees are the weakest link in your cybersecurity chain and cybercriminals know that.
 As a result, they constantly try to trick employees into giving out sensitive details with social engineering attacks such as phishing and spear-phishing attacks.
-Invest in cybersecurity training and it will increase employee awareness about cyber attacks, so they don’t fall prey to hackers again.
+Invest in cloud security training and it will increase employee awareness about cyber attacks through cloud security tutorial, so they don’t fall prey to hackers again.
 The more aware your employees are about cybersecurity, the harder it will be for hackers to trick them.

 6. Access Control